mikependon/RepoDB.NET/pages/interfaces/iresolver.md

 ## IResolver

 This is an interface that is used to mark a class to be a resolver object.
-This interface accepts upto the maximum 7 input generic types and a 1 output generic type.
+This interface accepts upto the maximum 7 input generic types and 1 output generic type.

 In each number of inputted generic types, a method named `Resolve` is given.